eWaterCycle/teaching/infra_stack.md

 ## Kubernetes

-Use (Zero to JupyterHub with Kubernetes)[z2jh.jupyter.org] to JupyterHub on Kubernetes.
+Use [Zero to JupyterHub with Kubernetes](https://z2jh.jupyter.org) to JupyterHub on Kubernetes.
 The web application is a separate deployment.

 Pros:
 - k8s does most babysitting